frankframework/frankframework/FRANKDOC.md

 **JavaDoc tag @ff.forward:** First argument is name of forward, second argument is description.

 **JavaDoc tag @ff.ignoreTypeMembership:** Argument is full name of Java interface.
 The class owning the `@ff.ignoreTypeMembership` does not define or inherit attributes from setters that are overridden from the referenced interface.
-An attribute is not suppressed if its setter is as well overridden from an ancestor that does not have the referenced interface as ancestor itself.
+An attribute is not suppressed if its setter is as well overridden from an ancestor (class or interface) that does not have the referenced interface as ancestor itself.
 Attributes can be re-introduced in derived classes of the owning class.
 If the referenced interface has a `@FrankDocGroup` annotation, then the owning class and its descendants are excluded from that group.

 **JavaDoc tag @ff.noAttribute:** Attributes can be re-introduced in derived classes by overriding the setter.